kileymeehan/blupi/README.md

-# BLUPE - Customer Journey Blueprint Platform
+# Blupi - Customer Journey Blueprint Platform

-BLUPE helps teams work together to design and share customer journey maps.
+Blupi helps teams work together to design and share customer journey maps.
 Think of it as a digital whiteboard where you can map out how customers interact with your product or service, making it easy for everyone to contribute and stay on the same page.

-## 🎯 What Can You Do With BLUPE?
+## 🎯 What Can You Do With Blupi?

 - **Work Together in Real-Time**: Multiple team members can edit the same blueprint at once - just like Google Docs!
 - **Organize Your Work**: Keep your blueprints organized in projects, making it easy to find what you need